Signature: The Northern Stans & the Silk Road - 9 Days

 Bishkek

 Welcome to the Silk Road.
 Your expedition begins as you touch down in Bishkek, the capital of Kyrgyzstan, framed by the snow-capped Tian Shan mountains.
 You will be met at the airport and transferred to your hotel.
 In the evening, gather with your National Geographic Expedition Leader and fellow travellers.
-An engaging presentation sets the historical stage for the journey ahead, followed by a hearty dinner at a traditional restaurant to mark the start of your Central Asian exploration.
+An engaging presentation sets the historical stage for the expedition ahead, followed by a hearty dinner at a traditional restaurant to mark the start of your Central Asian exploration.

 • Day 2